Ju-On: The Final Curse: Plot

 Meanwhile, Mai Shono, a hotel staff member, is concerned about her younger sister, Yui, who disappeared mysteriously.
-She meets an apparition of Yui telling her about Toshio and receives a voice message that contains croaking noises.
-Receiving Yui's belongings, Mai finds Yui's former teacher's book and searches for Toshio's address but learns that the Saeki house has been demolished and barred from being built again by Kyosuke Takeda, who had lost his wife and sister-in-law to the curse.
+Mai sees visions of Yui telling her about Toshio and also receives a voice mail containing Kayako's death rattle.
+Receiving Yui's belongings, Mai finds a book containing Toshio's address but learns that the Saeki house has been demolished and barred from being built again by Kyosuke Takeda, who believes that the curse would die if the house was gone.
 Mai asks Kyosuke for Reo's address but finds her house empty.
 Mai's boyfriend, the train station guard Sota Kitamura, questions Ena, a psychic girl living near Reo's house, as she has been recording Toshio's activities.
-Experiencing her telepathic visions, he goes to the house but is strangled by Toshio.
-Ending up killing him but surviving, Sota becomes paranoid and is eventually killed by Kayako in his and Mai's apartment.
+Sota has a vision of Ena wanting to play with Toshio in the afterlife, which disturbs him.
+Sota then goes to Reo's house and is choked by Toshio but he fatally chokes him back.
+Nonetheless, Sota is disturbed by his murder and believes the curse wouldn't die either way.
+Kayako enters his house and suffocates him to death.

-Deciding to end the curse, Mai arrives at Reo's house again and meets with the ghosts of Reo and her mother.
-They present the possessed Ena as Toshio.
-It is then revealed that Toshio Yamaga, the true mastermind of the curse, has the ability to enter and leave other people's bodies.
-Toshio Yamaga had left Toshio Saeki's body when Sota killed him and now possesses Ena as his new vessel.
-Seeing Toshio leave Ena's body, Mai frantically tries to escape but is cornered by Kayako.
-Kayako suddenly changes into Yui, who bemoans her suffering and states that the curse will never end.
-Yui, laughing maniacally at Mai, morphs back into Kayako, her mouth now cut and hanging wide open.
-The film ends with Toshio sitting in the kitchen and Mai whispering "help me," leaving her fate unknown.
+Mai arrives at Reo's house and sees the ghosts of Reo and her mother, who have become supportive of Toshio's actions and laugh at Mai for being cursed.
+They show her Mai but call her "Toshio".
+Toshio leaves her body, implying that Toshio Yamaga was the sole culprit of the hauntings and that he had previously used Toshio Saeki's body as a vessel since birth before being killed by Sota, forcing him to enter Ena's body.
+Mai frantically tries to escape but is cornered by Kayako.
+Kayako manifests as Yui, who bemoans her suffering and states that the curse will never end.
+Suddenly, she laughs and shows her mutilated mouth to Mai, who whispers "help me" whilst Toshio Yamaga watches from behind, leaving her fate unknown.